 “We looked at all of our options, we worked closely with our contractor and the HEU and I want to thank both of them for finding a way to retain this staff, retain continuity of care for our residents and for working towards a solution that benefits everyone involved,” said Jim Sinclair, Fraser Health Board Chair.
 “We said we would work with the parties to find a better solution, and that’s exactly what we did.
 This provides stability that residents need because all employees will be offered a job.”

 The fate of the workers came in question on May 22, 2018, when the owner of a company The Care Group contracted to provide care aide and support staff services gave notice that she was retiring and ending her companies later this year.
 The decision came a few weeks after staff held a vote in favour of union certification under the HEU.

 “We would like to thank the excellent care team, residents and families at Lakeshore and The Madison for their patience and support through this process,” said Gavin McIntosh, Director of Corporate Development and Administration for The Care Group.
 “Our new contractor, Pro Vita, shares our passion for excellent care.
 We look forward to working in partnership with them and Fraser Health to continue the legacy of great care at Lakeshore and The Madison.”

 “This agreement was the right thing to do for health care workers, seniors and their families,” says HEU secretary-business manager Jennifer Whiteside.
 “We thank everyone involved, especially the Fraser Health Authority and Health Minister Adrian Dix for their instrumental roles in resolving this crisis.”

-The Care Group operates both private pay and publicly funded residential care beds at the Madison and Lakeshore Care Facilities.
-Fraser Health contracts 96 residential care beds at Madison and 35 beds at Lakeshore.
+The Care Group operates both private pay and publicly funded long term care beds at the Madison and Lakeshore Care Facilities.
+Fraser Health contracts 96 long term care beds at Madison and 35 beds at Lakeshore.

 For media inquiries, please contact: